Biography – DJ Bartel

 Michael Chabon, winner, Pulitzer Prize for Fiction, 2001

-Voyeurs was originally published in 2007.
-The expanded 2nd edition was issued in 2018 by The Gramercy Press.
+Voyeurs was originally published in 2007, and was recognized as “Best Short Story Collection of the Year” by The Beverly Hills Review.
+An expanded 2nd edition was issued in 2018 by The Gramercy Press.
 Click here for more on Voyeurs.

 DJB’s second book is the novel High’d Up (2015).
 It was nominated for the Pulitzer Prize, and described as . . .